 Environmental assessment of rebuilding and possible performance improvements effect on a national scale

-This paper deals with improvement on environmental significant activities related to the life supporting function "building and housing", using life cycle assessment.
+The paper deals with improvements on environmental significant activities related to the life supporting function "building and housing", using life cycle assessment (LCA).
 In the calculation, back-casting technique is utilised and implies to a future scenario, based on known technology.
-Besides heating, wastewater treatment is a significant issue, according to the definition of building and housing function practised.
-The main conclusions from the assessment are that rebuilding is an environmentally better choice than the construction of a new building, if the same essential environmentally related functional performance is achieved.
-Furthermore, the case study and the national estimates performed prove that the potential environmental impact can be reduced by about 70% for the heating service and 75% for the wastewater system, if the suggested measures are performed.
+Besides heating, waste water treatment is a significant issue, according to the definition of building and housing function practised.
+The main conclusions from the assessment are that rebuilding is an environmentally better choice than the construction of a new building, if the same essential environmentally related functional performance is reached.
+Furthermore, the case study and the national estimates performed prove that the potential environmental impact can be reduced by about 70% for the heating service and 75% for the waste water system, if the suggested measures are performed.

 Place, publisher, year, edition, pages